israelroldan/extjs-reactor/README.md

 ```

 # Development
+You must be authenticated to Sencha's npm registry to set up a development environment.
+To do this, run:

+`npm login --registry=https://npm.sencha.com --scope=@extjs`

+Use your support portal credentials.
+If your username is your email address, replace "@" with "..".
+For example, "developer..sencha.com".

 This is a monorepo that uses lerna.
 After cloning, run `npm install` at the root of the project tree to install and link dependencies in all packages.

+## Running Tests

+Tests are implemented using [Sencha Test](https://www.sencha.com/products/test/).
+See [packages/reactor-tests](https://github.com/sencha/extjs-reactor/tree/master/packages/reactor-tests) for instructions on how to set up a test environment.

 # Packages